Well, can you open an airplane cabin door inflight or not? Or an overwing emergency exit door for that matter?

 Opening the door at low altitudes when the cabin pressurization is low

-I’ve seen other articles questioning what would happen if someone tried to open the door at a low altitude of let’s say 2,000 feet.
+Some articles written on the subject are questioning what would happen if someone tried to open the door at a low altitude of let’s say 2,000 feet.

 Here’s your answer: